12 Hints & Tips on Using Anaplan for Management Information (MI)

 5) Focus on the forward implications

 The core financials will give a view of ‘what has happened’, and there is clear merit in understanding that position.
-However, the real benefit of the MI should be to understand what that means for future performance, year-end out turn etc. Some of this will be driven by primary forecasting activity where the business is actively reviewing assumptions, buying into a forecast etc. Additionally, it can be supported by simple modelling, using techniques such as run rate projections.
+However, the real benefit of the MI should be to understand what that means for future performance, year-end out turn etc. Some of this will be driven by primary forecasting activity where the business is actively reviewing assumptions, buying into a forecast etc. Additionally, it can be supported by simple modeling, using techniques such as run rate projections.

 Taking GL data, aggregating it and presenting it only gets you so far.
-Usually there is an opportunity to enhance the data by using the modelling/calculation capabilities.
+Usually there is an opportunity to enhance the data by using the modeling/calculation capabilities.
 This may be by processing recharges and/or allocations, by mapping data to produce alternative roll-ups and views or by managing exchange rates so that the impact of currency movements on variances is clear.
 Invariably, this needs not only the calculation engine, but also user inputs to control the calculation behaviours.

 7) Include specific reference/content to forecast accuracy